Economic and Political Overview

 Type of State

-Kazakhstan has a presidential regime.
+Kazakhstan is a presidential republic.

 Executive Power